DrewEaster/jester/README.md

 }
 ```

-Then, we can instantiate a new `BehaviourBuilder` as part of defining the initial behaviour for the `UserAggregate`:
+Then, we can instantiate a new `BehaviourBuilder` as part of defining the initial behaviour for the `User` aggregate:

 ```java
 protected Behaviour<UserCommand, UserEvent, UserState> initialBehaviour() {